Revolutionary Road (film): Filming

-Recalling the on-set atmosphere, Michael Shannon said that he did not feel that there were any "stars", but "a group of people united by a passion for the material and wanting to honor the book".
-He said Winslet and DiCaprio could only make such a good performance as a couple because of their friendship since Titanic.
+Recalling the on-set atmosphere, Michael Shannon said he did not feel that there were any "stars", but "a group of people united by a passion for the material and wanting to honor the book".
+He said Winslet and DiCaprio could make such a good performance as a couple only because of their friendship since Titanic.
 For Shannon, it was more important to prepare for the moment when he walked on the set than being concerned about the actors he was working with.

 In the fight scenes between DiCaprio and Winslet, DiCaprio said, "So much of what happens between Frank and April in this film is what's left unsaid.
-I actually found it a real joy to do those fight scenes because finally, these people were letting each other have it".
+I actually found it a real joy to do those fight scenes because finally, these people were letting each other have it."
 Winslet described her working relationship with DiCaprio as "challenging" and "physically comfortable", but she also felt "pressure" working with him, and working with her then-husband Mendes.
-She added, "the on-set atmosphere was very fluid in that way in that we'd all share ideas [...] without treading on each other's toes".
-DiCaprio found the filming process physically and emotionally exhausting, that he postponed his next film for two months.
+She added, "The on-set atmosphere was very fluid in that way in that we'd all share ideas [...] without treading on each other's toes."
+DiCaprio found the filming process so physically and emotionally exhausting that he postponed his next film for two months.

 Once filming was complete, Deakins had the film negative (Kodak Vision2 200T 5217 and 500T 5218) processed at DuArt Film and Video in New York, one of his favorite laboratories in the area.
-During post-production, handled by EFILM, Mendes deleted around 20 minutes of footage to keep it in the spirit of Yates' novel.
+During post-production, handled by EFILM, Mendes deleted around 20 minutes of footage to keep it in the spirit of Yates's novel.

 Music

-Thomas Newman composed the soundtrack for Revolutionary Road; it is his fourth film score collaboration with Mendes.
+Thomas Newman composed the soundtrack for Revolutionary Road; it was his fourth film score collaboration with Mendes.
 Consisting of fifteen tracks, Newman uses a variety of piano, strings, metallic sound effects and basslines for a haunting minimalist sound.
-The music was recorded at Newman Scoring Stage in Los Angeles and the album was released on December 23, 2008.
+The music was recorded at Newman Scoring Stage in Los Angeles, and the album was released on December 23, 2008.